DyRATEMP/DyRA/README.md

 * Start training :)

 ## Commends
-* The same as the detectron2
+* Same as the detectron2